How To Organize Your Fridge and Freezer

-- The first step in organizing your fridge and freezer is to take inventory and discard out of date items or items you will not likely use.
+The first step in organizing your fridge and freezer is to take inventory and discard out-of-date items or items you will not likely use.
 Be sure to put perishable items in a cooler while you work.

-- Organize food items by size.
-Doing so will create a function for each shelf and make it much easier to locate your small, hard to see items.
+Keeping food containers of similar size together will create a function for each shelf and make it much easier to locate your small, hard to see items.
 Store items in jars or bottles in the refrigerator door and bagged items in the freezer door.

-- Keep the most often used items in front for easy access the whole family will appreciate.
+Keep the most often used items in front for easy access the whole family will appreciate.
 You may also find that ready-made snacks in easy-to-open containers are helpful to curb your cravings — fresh fruit or veggies that are pre-washed and ready to eat will suddenly seem more enticing!

-- To combat odors keep an open box of baking soda in the back corner.
+There are lots of ways beyond a box of baking soda to combat odors.
 Vanilla extract will also keep your fridge fresh.
 Soak a cotton ball or paper towel, put it on a paper plate and wait for it to dry before removing.
 Or use a product like Fridge Refresh or Odor Magic Filters.

 Clean out both your fridge and your freezer once a month.
 Make it part of your household cleaning routine.
 Doing so will make it easier to know what you have and what you still need, in addition to keeping the areas clean.